benstratton6/quantumResources/index.md

 Other notable highlights alongside my academic pursuits have been working with the venture capital fund [The Creator Fund](https://thecreatorfund.com/) on assessing deep-tech start-ups, teaching a post-graduate course on the Applications of Quantum Information, co-organising [Careers in Quantum](https://www.careers-in-quantum.com/) – a student led quantum careers fair, conducting outreach at both the Blue Dot Science Festival and the Swindon Science Festival, and undertaking long term visits in the groups of Marcus Huber in Vienna and Rafael Chaves in Natal.

+In September 2026, I joined OQC as a quantum error correction theorist.

 ## Quantum Resources